CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL 01.md

    ```

-1. In the system navigate to start and search for command prompt by typing **cmd** and select.
+1. In the system, navigate to start and search for command prompt by typing **cmd** and select.

 1. Paste the command you copied earlier. and press enter

-1. For password type **Password.1!!**. click enter
+1. For password, type **Password.1!!**. click enter

 1. You can see the mysql prompt.